- Professor, Global Health

 - Afya Bora Consortium Fellowship in Global Health Leadership

-- Assisted Partner Notification to Augment HIV Treatment and Prevention in Kenya
+- Implementing Assisted Partner Services to HIV Test and Treat Men in Western Kenya

 - Improving the HIV Care Cascade in Kenya through Implementation Science Training